-CONTROLLER 7.08 PRINTER 2.08J +++ PRINTER SN284955 ANY KEY TO EXIT pack 1, the second + indicates option pack 1.5 and the last + indicates option pack 2.

-Verify system information by pressing the V key on the hand held controller keyboard.
+CONTROLLER 1.06 PRINTER 2.08K++++ PRINTER SN284955 ANY KEY TO EXIT Verify system information by pressing the V key on the hand held controller keyboard.
 The LCD screen will display the software, firmware, serial number and options enabled.
-Enabled options are indicated on the second line as a series of + characters where the first + indicates option
+The EVOLUTION II printer is fully configured thus a ++++ will be displayed.